Fix: Spring Boot Whitelabel Error Page - This application has no explicit mapping

 Check for classpath issues.
 Run mvn dependency:tree or gradle dependencies to verify all Spring Boot dependencies are present.
 A missing spring-boot-starter-web dependency means no embedded server.

 Check for port conflicts.
 If port 8080 is already in use, Spring Boot might fail to start or start on a different port.
-See Fix: Port 3000 already in use for resolving port conflicts.
+See Fix: Spring Boot Port Already in Use for resolving the bind exception cleanly.

 Check for profile-specific configuration.
 A different application-{profile}.properties might override your settings: